Plombo/showmiiwads/ShowMiiWads/Readme.txt

-Tetsuo Shima for Italian translation putifruti for Spanish translation pesaroso for Norwegian translation
+Tetsuo Shima for Italian translation putifruti for Spanish translation pesaroso for Norwegian translation hosigumayuugi for Japanese translation sky8000 for Portuguese translation
 Ben Wilson for NAND extractor
 Everyone for using this application
 -----------------------------------------------------------------------------------------